Vegan Raspberry Baked Oatmeal with Almond Butter Drizzle

 • Bake in the oven for 35-40 minutes or until the center appears set.
 Allow it to cool for about 10 minutes.

 • Add the optional almond butter drizzle.
-If your almond butter is already runny, go ahead and use the back of a spoon to drizzle over the top of the oatmeal casserole.
-Otherwise, add about 1/3 cup of almond butter plus a teaspoon of coconut oil to a small saucepan.
+Add about 1/3 cup of almond butter plus a teaspoon of coconut oil to a small saucepan.
 Heat it over medium heat, stirring constantly until you reach the desired consistency.
+With a spoon, drizzle the almond butter mixture all over the top of the baked oats.

 Notes